msande27/data-viz/lessons/3/lesson.md

 - Few, Now You See It, Chapter 3

 ## Code and Data
-Right Click the 'Raw' button to Download files.
+Click on each link, then Right Click the 'Raw' button to Download files.
 - [Code](week3.R)
 - [hotdogs.csv](hotdogs.csv)